RaianRashidRimon/Computer-Graphics/README.md

     Scan Conversion of a Circle using Midpoint Algorithm Scan Conversion of an Ellipse
     Line Transformation
-            1. Rotate it by 30 Degree
+             i.
+Rotate it by 30 Degree
-            2. Scale it to 50%
+            ii.
+Scale it to 50%
-            3. Translate it on x-axis by 75 pixels
+           iii.
+Translate it on x-axis by 75 pixels Drawing a Kite using Bresenham Algorithm